Patrick Zhuwao: Business career

 Zhuwao owns Norton Tobacco Farm in Norton, Mashonaland West Province.
 He was said to have been involved in a salary dispute at Norton Farm when he allegedly went three months without paying the workers.
 Zhuwao confirmed the incident but said that because he was in the tobacco industry, he could only pay employees once the crop had been sold.
 Zhuwao also owned another tobacco and livestock farm, Diandra Farm, allocated to him by the government on 9 December 2004.

 Zhuwao also has business interests in Telecel Zimbabwe, a telecommunication firm that is Zimbabwe's second largest mobile phone operator, through the Empowerment Corporation of Zimbabwe, of which he is a stakeholder.
 In August 2013, he played a pivotal role in restoring Telecel Zimbabwe's license.
 Two months earlier, the Postal and Telecommunications Regulatory Authority of Zimbabwe did not renew the company's expired license due to its failure to comply with Zimbabwe's indigenisation policy, which "requires that all foreign firms in Zimbabwe give up the majority of their ownership to black Zimbabweans".
 To help the firm renew its license, Zhuwao stepped in to reach a deal in which Telecel Zimbabwe made plans to comply with the indigenisation policy.
 Reportedly, Zhuwao himself planned to make himself the company's main shareholder, but reportedly the government did not agree to allow this.
 Nevertheless, the government renewed the firm's license, though Zhuwao said that his connection to President Mugabe was not a factor.

-In 2014, he was named chairman of the newly-created board of directors of the parastatal Zimbabwe Power Company by Minister of Energy and Power Development Dzikamai Mavhaire.
+In 2014, he was named chairman of the newly created board of directors of the parastatal Zimbabwe Power Company by Minister of Energy and Power Development Dzikamai Mavhaire.

 In 2014, Zhuwao started his own think tank, the Zhuwao Institute.
 The Harare-based institute focused on research and economic development.
-The think tank was described by Ken Mufuka writing in The Financial Gazette as having "jumped on the governmental bandwagon" for its association with the policies of Robert Mugabe.
+The think tank was described by Ken Mufuka in The Financial Gazette as having "jumped on the governmental bandwagon" for its association with the policies of Robert Mugabe.